Krazubu/TinkeringWithTradfri/Teardown/Teardown.md

 # Reassembly
-Now that your light bulb has been taken into parts you have earned you earned an EFR32, an adjustable AC/DC converter (power and voltage yet to be measured) and the plastic bulb, which is a quite nice light diffuser.
+Now that your light bulb has been taken into parts you have earned an EFR32, an adjustable AC/DC converter (power and voltage yet to be measured) and the plastic bulb, which is a quite nice light diffuser.
 If you want to get a working light bulb back, you have 2 possiblities :
-* You can only keep the EFR32, and repurpose your ex-connected light bulb as a "dumb bulb".
+* You can keep the EFR32, and repurpose your ex-connected light bulb as a "dumb bulb".

 * You can put everything back together and get the bulb back to its original state